 The BPD could be structured in many ways.
 One idea would be to combine the BPD fees with the Department of Building and Safety (LADBS) Use permit.
 With this concept, the Use demand could be offset by paying a fee into the BPD fund which, in turn, would provide parking solutions.
-The combined solution could be issued a Conditional Use Permit (CUP), much like what the City currently does for alcohol service uses or Conditional Use Beverage permits.
-Of course, LADBS and the City Attorney would have to have a very strong agreement with the business operator, one that allows the City to quickly shut down any operator that was not complying with their obligations.
+The applicant could be issued a Conditional Use Permit (CUP), much like what the City currently does for alcohol service uses or Conditional Use Beverage permits.
+Of course, LADBS and the City Attorney would have to have a very strong agreement with the business operator, one that allows the City to quickly shut down any operator that was not complying with their obligations to pay fees.

 The initial cost of setting up the BPD is twofold: one being setting up the operational systems that it would take to implement and manage such a solution; and the second part being creating the parking structures to serve the demand.
 Venice parking lots and/or the creation of structures are described elsewhere in this document, so there is no need to repeat it here.
 Other considerations include how to involve the typical visitor to Venice in these solutions.
 A smartphone application is one of the first solutions that needs to be considered -- a way to tell existing applications the best answer for present parking.
-This will entail an automation solution that monitors available parking stalls at each site and reports back to a central system which, in turn, will notify all of the parking apps.
+This will entail an automation solution that monitors available parking stalls at each site and reports back to a central system which, in turn, will notify all of the parking and transportation apps about current status and describe fees increase to park the closer they get to the beach.